kswang2400/counting_twos/README.md

 (0.9999) (four digit total)     **4000**
 ```

-ever "pile" in an order of magnitude (e.g. 10..19, 20..29, 30..39) will be the same
+ever "pile" in an order of magnitude (e.g. 10..19; 20..29; 30..39) will be the same
 size as the total of the previous order of magnitude.
-If it's prepended by a two,
+If it's prepended by a number
-then you need to add 10 * (d - 1) where d is the number of digits for all the leading
+greater than two, then you need to add 10 * (d - 1) where d is the number of digits
-2's in that piles.
+for all the leading 2's in that piles.
+If the first number is a two, there is a separate
+edge case to cover that described below.

 Additionally, the sum of each order of magnitude can be furthered simplified down to

 ```(n) * (10 ** (n - 1))```

-where n is the order of magnitude of that number.
+where n is log10(num).

-Because of these two patterns, there is a mathematical way to solve any number in practically constant time by breaking the number into piles of different magnitudes and computing the total for each
+Because of these two patterns, there is a mathematical way to solve any number in constant time by breaking the number into piles of different magnitudes and computing the total for each

 ```
 Example:  5876
           (0..4999) + (5000..5876)
                       (0..876)    *disregard leading 5, will never be a 2
                       (0..799) + (800..876)
                                  (0..76)
                                  (0..69) + (70..76)
                                            (0..6)
 ```

-Edge Cases: When the digit is a two, you can't disregard the leading 2, so whatever number remains is what you have to add to the final total (referred to as "extra" in the code)
+Edge Case: When the digit is a two, you can't disregard the leading 2, so whatever number remains is what you have to add to the final total (referred to as "extra" in the code)

 ```